top of page

 • Return boat transfer from Darwin to Bare Sand Island

-• Accommodation on Bare Sand Island - 3 person tent and sleeping mat for each volunteer
+• Accommodation on Bare Sand Island (3 person tent and sleeping mat)

 • Lots and lots of sand!

-• Food and accommodation in Darwin prior to and after the trip to Bare Sand Island
+• Food and accommodation in Darwin before and after the trip to Bare Sand Island

 • Transport to and from the Airport / Railway Station or Transit Centre in Darwin